TarikKaanKoc/HRMS-Backend/README.md

 </a>
 </p>

-  ## *`Backend Requests`*
+  ## `Backend Requests`

-## *🛠️ Req 1 : Job Seekers must be able to register in the system.*
+## *`🛠️ Req 1 :`  Job Seekers must be able to register in the system.*

-📌	During registration, the user is asked for name, surname, Identity number, year of birth, e-mail, password, password repeat information.
+`📌`	During registration, the user is asked for name, surname, Identity number, year of birth, e-mail, password, password repeat information.
 <br>
-📌	All fields are required.
+`📌`	All fields are required.
 (The user is informed.)
 <br>
-📌	Mernis verification is done and the system is registered. ( Simulation )
+`📌`	Mernis verification is done and the system is registered. ( Simulation )
 <br>
-📌	If validation fails, the user is notified.
+`📌`	If validation fails, the user is notified.
 <br>
-📌	If there is a previously registered e-mail or Identity number, the registration will not take place.
+`📌`	If there is a previously registered e-mail or Identity number, the registration will not take place.
 (The user is informed.)
 <br>
-📌	Email verification is required for registration to take place.
+`📌`	Email verification is required for registration to take place.

 ---

-## *🛠️ Req 2 : Employers must be able to register in the system.*
+## *`🛠️ Req 2 :`  Employers must be able to register in the system.*

-📌 During registration, the user is asked for company name, website, e-mail address with the same domain as the website, phone number, new account password, password repetition information.
+`📌` During registration, the user is asked for company name, website, e-mail address with the same domain as the website, phone number, new account password, password repetition information.
 The purpose here is to prevent non-companies from joining the system.
 <br>
-📌 All fields are required.
+`📌` All fields are required.
 (The user is informed.)
 <br>
-📌 Company records are verified in two ways.
+`📌` Company records are verified in two ways.
 1.)
 Email verification is required for registration to take place.
 2.)
 Approval from HRMS staff (our approval :)) is required.
 <br>
-📌 If there is a previously registered e-mail, the registration will not take place.
+`📌` If there is a previously registered e-mail, the registration will not take place.
 (The user is informed.)

 ---

-## *🛠️ Req 3 : General job position names should be added to the system.
+## *`🛠️ Req 3 :` General job position names should be added to the system.
 (For example: Software Developer, Software Architect.)*

-📌 These positions cannot be repeated.
+`📌` These positions cannot be repeated.
 (The user is warned.)

 ---

-## *🛠️ Req 4 : Employers should be able to be listed.
+## *`🛠️ Req 4 :` Employers should be able to be listed.
 (Whole list only)*

 ---

-## *🛠️ Req 5 : Job seeker should be able to be listed.
+## *`🛠️ Req 5 :` Job seeker should be able to be listed.
 (Whole list only)*

 ---

-## *🛠️ Req 6 : Job positions should be able to be listed.
+## *`🛠️ Req 6 :` Job positions should be able to be listed.
 (Whole list only)*

 ---

-## *🛠️ Req 7 : Employers should be able to add job postings to the system.*
+## *`🛠️ Req 7 :` Employers should be able to add job postings to the system.*

- # 📄 In the job posting form;
+ # `📄` In the job posting form;

-📌 General job position can be selected from the dropdown list.
+`📌` General job position can be selected from the dropdown list.
 (For example: Java Developer) (Required)
 <br>
-📌 Job description entry should be possible.
+`📌` Job description entry should be possible.
 (For example; For our company, he is proficient in languages such as JAVA, C #, etc....)
 (Required)
 <br>
-📌 City information should be able to be selected from the drop-down list.
+`📌` City information should be able to be selected from the drop-down list.
 (Compulsory)
 <br>
-📌 It should be possible to enter min-max for the salary scale.
+`📌` It should be possible to enter min-max for the salary scale.
 (Optional)
 <br>
-📌 The number of open positions must be entered.
+`📌` The number of open positions must be entered.
 (Compulsory)
 <br>
-📌 Finish the application deadline must be entered.
+`📌` Finish the application deadline must be entered.

 ---

-## *🛠️ Req 8 : All active job postings in the system should be listed..*
+## *`🛠️ Req 8 :` All active job postings in the system should be listed..*

-📌 The list should come in tabular form.
+`📌` The list should come in tabular form.
 <br>
-📌 Company name, general job position name, number of open positions, publication date, nish the application deadline must be entered
+`📌` Company name, general job position name, number of open positions, publication date, nish the application deadline must be entered

 ---

-## *🛠️ Req 9 : All active job postings of a company should be listed in the system by date.*
+## *`🛠️ Req 9 :` All active job postings of a company should be listed in the system by date.*

-📌 The list should come in tabular form.
+`📌` The list should come in tabular form.
 <br>
-📌 Company name, general job position name, number of open positions, publication date, nish the application deadline must be entered
+`📌` Company name, general job position name, number of open positions, publication date, nish the application deadline must be entered

 ---

-## *🛠️ Req 10 : All active job postings of a company should be listed in the system.*
+## *`🛠️ Req 10 :` All active job postings of a company should be listed in the system.*

-📌 The list should come in tabular form.
+`📌` The list should come in tabular form.
 <br>
-📌 Company name, general job position name, number of open positions, publication date, nish the application deadline must be entered
+`📌` Company name, general job position name, number of open positions, publication date, nish the application deadline must be entered

 ---

-## *🛠️ Req 11 : Employers should be able to close a posting in the system.
+## *`🛠️ Req 11 :` Employers should be able to close a posting in the system.
 (Passive posting)*

 ---

-## *🛠️ Req 12 : Job seekers should be able to enter their CV into the system.*
+## *`🛠️ Req 12 :` Job seekers should be able to enter their CV into the system.*

 ### PostgreSQL - Database
 ### <a href="Database.sql">Click</a> for script codes.